192.168.0.1

 Connection

-Make sure the router is connected to your computer or other devices via internet cable or Wi-Fi.
+Make sure the router is connected to your computer or other devices via an internet cable or Wi-Fi.
 You should check all the indicator lights on the router: the power light, the Internet light, the WI-FI light, and the Ethernet light.

 Restart